google/alertmanager-irc-relay/README.md

 # Optionally pre-join certain channels.
 #
 # Note: If an alert is sent to a non # pre-joined channel the bot will join
-# that channel anyway before sending the notice.
+# that channel anyway before sending the message.
 Of course this cannot work
 # with password-protected channels.
 irc_channels:
   - name: "#mychannel"